EDGENortheastern/welcome-feb-22/README.md

 Above you should see the Tab called Issues.

 Issues are used for planning and project management.
-Anyoone can raise an issue on any open source GitHub repositories.
+Anyone can raise an issue on any open source GitHub repositories.

 ---

-Nowm please raise an issue in this repository to add you to collaborators.
+Please raise an issue in this repository to add you as a collaborator.

 ---